A 21-day tour from the bustling streets of Bangkok to the jungle of Khao Sok.

 This trip is designed with a lot of free time, rather than set included activities to give you the flexibility and space for making your own discoveries.
 This is a great way to travel independently while drawing on the knowledge of local leaders.

 This trip includes a two-day hillside trek, and can involve a lot of walking.
 Please ensure you bring sturdy walking shoes and comfortable clothes.
-To make the most of the trip, it's best if you have at least a moderate level of fitness.
+To make the most of the trip, it's best if you have a good level of fitness.

 Accommodation can be basic, especially in the hillside village, but it's always comfortable and full of charm.
 We use hostels in Chiang Mai, so think dorm beds and shared bathrooms.
 It’s modern, comfortable and has some great communal spaces to hang out with your new mates.